Solo Travel in Thailand

 Khao San Road is a mecca for travellers and if you’re in need of some company head for this well-known street with everything you need from guest houses, tour operators, bars and restaurants.
 When the crowds get too much treat yourself to a famous Thai massage (which isn’t as relaxing as you may think) or a treatment from one of the many beauty parlours.

-Head south and you’ll find the undisputed sex-tourism capital of the world, Pattaya known for tacky neon bars and Go Go girls.
+Head south from Bangkok and you’ll find the undisputed sex-tourism capital of the world, Pattaya known for tacky neon bars and Go Go girls.
 As women travelling alone we prefer the more luxurious hideaways of Hua Hin or Koh Kood to escape the crowds.

-The beaches are every cliche under the sun and there are so many to choose from especially along the Andaman Coast.
+The beaches in southern Thailand are every cliche under the sun and there are so many to choose from especially along the Andaman Coast.
 If you only go to one beach in Thailand make it Railay Bay a stunning part of the peninsular with a turquoise blue lagoon that is only reachable by boat.

 Patpong in Phuket is probably the liveliest area but if you want somewhere quieter choose Karon Beach which is close enough to venture into the hot spots at night.
 You can take a tour from here to James Bond Island in Phang Nga Bay and visit a Gypsy Fisherman Village on the way.